Multilayer Artificial Benchmark for Community Detection (mABCD): Using mABCD for Spreading Phenomena Analysis

 Finally, to estimate the layer-wise noise level between communities, we again analyze the community structure on each network layer.
 For each $\xi_i$, we compute the fraction of inter-community edges relative to the total number of edges in the given layer.

 The implementation of the \mABCD\ framework also includes parameters that do not directly reflect properties of the generated network, but instead serve as variables controlling the generation process.
 In the subsequent experiments, we use a fixed set of such parameters.
 Specifically, the dimensionality of the latent reference layer is set to $d = 2$.
 The maximum number of iterations for sampling both degrees and community sizes is set to $1{,}000$.
-For the rewiring step, we use $0.05$ as the proportion of edges to be rewired in each batch, and $100$ as the total number of rewiring batches.
+For the rewiring step, we use $0.05$ as the proportion of edges to be rewired in each batch, and $100$ as the number of rewiring batches.

 It is worth noting that, like any artificial model, \mABCD\ accepts only a feasible range of configuration values.
-Therefore, after retrieving the parameters for \textit{timik}, we tailored them to fit within the constraints of the framework.
-Specifically, values of $\gamma$ were limited so as not to exceed $3.0$, the minimum value of $\delta$ was set to $10$, and $s$ to $50$.
-Let us note that the code to extract all parameters mentioned above from any network is also present in the previously mentioned GitHub repository, so even inexperienced user can generate a ``digital twin'' of any real network.
+Therefore, after retrieving the parameters for \textit{timik}, we tailored them to fit within the constraints of the framework according to Section~\ref{subsec:mabcd_params}.
+The code to extract all parameters mentioned above from any network is also present in the previously mentioned GitHub repository, so even inexperienced user can generate a ``digital twin'' of any real network.